Q: What is “Frame It Yourself” all about, anyhow?

 few recommendations if given the opportunity.

-Lastly, you will get a written estimate that you can take and shop around to other stores for a better price.
-We’re confident that you’ll come back when you see what other stores
+Lastly, upon request, you can get a written estimate that you can take and shop around to other stores for a better price.
+We’re confident that you’ll come back when you see what

 **The estimate you receive does not provide detailed information on the materials.
 Some shops do price-matching, which might be good for you, but isn't it better in the long run to go